 Introduction and Overview

 1917-1924 was a golden era for college football.
 During that time, Centre College of Kentucky fielded one of the most dominant programs in football.
-Now you can experience the whole story through contemporary stories, 100's of photos, firsthand accounts, and little-known insider details.
+Now you can experience the whole story through contemporary stories, over 1000 photos, firsthand accounts, and little-known insider details.

 I am now making my previously published 2008 hardcopy book, The Wonder Team, available online at www.CentreWonderTeam.com because I feel that the events from 1917-1924 about Centre College and its football team make it the most fascinating story in the history of sports, bar none.

 Here are some of the reasons why I feel comfortable about making that claim.